Botschafte Lucki Maurer

-Ludwig Maurer, the youngest scion of a long-established family of restaurateurs and innkeepers from Bavaria, learned the profession of chef at the age of 15.
-After a few stops in Germany, he trained as a hotel manager at a hotel management school and later became a state-certified chef.
+Ludwig Maurer, the youngest scion of a long-established Bavarian family of restaurateurs and innkeepers, began his culinary training at the age of 15.
+After several stints in Germany, he completed his hotel management training at a hotel school and later became a state-certified master chef.

-Already in 2003 he comes to his culinary foster father Stefan Marquard, with whom he still has a deep friendship and for whom he has implemented many events in a leading position over 10 years.
-Stations were besides all over Germany also Switzerland, Denmark, Hungary, Greece, Turkey and Australia.
+In 2003, he joined his culinary mentor Stefan Marquard, with whom he shares a deep friendship to this day and for whom he organized many events in a leading position for over 10 years.
+His work took him across Germany, as well as to Switzerland, Denmark, Hungary, Greece, Turkey, and Australia.

-In 2007 Ludwig Maurer and his wife Stephanie are the first in Europe to start breeding Wagyu cattle on an organic basis.
-Better known as KOBE cattle, it is one of the most exclusive livestock breeds in the world.
-The breeding now includes over 60 animals.
+In 2007, Ludwig Maurer and his wife Stephanie became the first in Europe to ecologically breed Wagyu cattle.
+Better known as KOBE beef, it is one of the most exclusive livestock breeds in the world.
+The herd now comprises over 60 animals.

 He runs the catering company Ludwig Maurers MEATing Point.